 There has been rapid development of policy and practice in relation to provision of children’s services in Scotland over the past few years.
-The publication of Getting it Right for Every Child signals a new focus on early response to the needs of children and young people and their families – rather than waiting for things to go wrong.
+The publication of Getting it Right for Every Child signals a new focus on the rights of children and young people, and early response to the needs of children and young people and their families — rather than waiting for things to go wrong.

 Griesbach & Associates have been involved in a number of studies which aim to improve the lives of children and young people, particularly those who are vulnerable to abuse and neglect.
-Recent studies have included:
+Studies have included:

 An in-depth qualitative exploration of the links between self-harm and suicide in young people